 Italian New Year’s Traditions

 So, how do they celebrate New Year’s in Italy?
 While the residents of Naples literally throw out the old at the stroke of midnight, other Italians prefer fireworks or a feast with family.
-Below you’ll find our guide to the quirky New Year’s traditions in Italy.
+Below you’ll find our guide to Italy’s quirky New Year’s traditions.

 How Do Italians Celebrate New Year’s Eve & Day?